US is also expanding surveillance in Europe.

 No legal protection against tapping attacks

-Legal protection for Europeans is not offered by the "Privacy Shield" agreement, said Walter Hötzendorfer, a law and business information specialist at the University of Vienna.
-Even the legal framework for "Privacy Shield" is dubious, because it is highly questionable what causes a mere publication of the relevant documents in the "Federal Register" of the United States in terms of legal quality.
-"Here is skepticism appropriate," Hötzendorfer continued, because the data collected by the NSA itself would not be minimized, extremely limited are rather the possibilities of European citizens or companies to take legal action against this intelligence processing of their data.
+The “Privacy Shield” agreement, on the other hand, does not offer legal protection for Europeans, said Walter Hötzendorfer, legal and business information scientist at the University of Vienna.
+The legal framework for “Privacy Shield” alone is dubious, because it is extremely questionable what a mere publication of the documents in question in the “Federal Register” of the United States will bring about in terms of legal quality.
+"Skepticism is appropriate here," continued Hötzendorfer, because the data access by the NSA itself would in no way be minimized, but rather the possibilities for European citizens or companies to take legal action against this secret service processing of their data were extremely limited.

-The "Foreign Intelligence Surveillance Act" (FISA), which regulates the taping of fiber optic cables on American soil, for example, offers legal possibilities to act against proven misuse of data, as Hötzendorfer says from paragraph 96 of "Privacy Shield".
-"Against the monitoring itself, which is however already a fundamental rights intervention, there is no complaint possibility under FISA".
-Also in the paragraphs 96 f.
-The US statute listed in the agreement limits the scope for Europeans to such an extent that "this is not an effective way for those affected" to "act against the fundamental rights intervention of the surveillance."
+The “Foreign Intelligence Surveillance Act” (FISA), which regulates the tapping of fiber optic cables on American soil, does offer legal options to combat proven misuse of the data, as is also clear from paragraph 96 of “Privacy Shield”, says Hötzendorfer.
+"There is no possibility of complaints against the surveillance itself, which is already a fundamental interference, under FISA".
+Also those in paragraphs 96 f.
+US laws listed in the agreement limited the opportunities for Europeans to “not be an effective way for those affected” to “act against the surveillance's fundamental rights interference.”

 The transatlantic difference

-"In the EU, data are considered to be used when they are recorded, but in the US diction only after their evaluation by means of selectors," Hötzendorfer continued.
-The fact that most of it is not read by humans, but only what is selected or parts of it, is clear anyway for reasons of capacity, but does not change the fact that it is about undifferentiated mass monitoring of all running over the respective channel communication operations.
+"In the EU, data is considered to be used if it is recorded, but in the US diction only after it has been evaluated using selectors," added Hötzendorfer.
+The fact that most of it is not read by people, but only the selected part or parts of it, is clear anyway for reasons of capacity, but it does not change the fact that it is undifferentiated mass monitoring of all communication processes via the respective channel.

-Also this passage from the text of "Privacy Shield" confirms that the tap of data "en Gros" was by no means limited, only their use is limited by internal service regulations of the secret services.
+This passage from the text of “Privacy Shield” also confirms that the access of data “in bulk” was in no way restricted, only its use is restricted by internal service regulations of the secret services.

 Walter Hötzendorfer teaches and researches in the working group Legal Informatics the Department of International Law and International Relations at the University of Vienna